Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 This document defines Caller-ID Vouching and Vetting (CIDVV), a mechanism that verifies caller identity through network reachability rather than asserted identity.
-CIDVV requires that a party claiming a Caller-ID be able to receive a return call at that number within a short time window.
+CIDVV requires that a party claiming a Caller-ID be able to receive a return call at that number within the validity window.

 CIDVV operates by encoding signaling information within the Calling Party Number and leveraging existing call routing behavior to perform